pavel-zhur/windows-whisper/README.md

 ### 3. Profile Configuration

-The app includes 5 preconfigured transformation profiles:
+The app includes 10 transformation profiles that can be configured:

 1. **Profile 1**: No Transformation (raw Whisper output)
 2. **Profile 2**: Polite & Professional (removes offensive language, makes text polite)
 3. **Profile 3**: Translate to Spanish (with formal tone)
 4. **Profile 4**: Translate to French (with formal tone)
 5. **Profile 5**: Meeting Notes Style (converts to formal bullet points)
+6. **Profiles 6-9, 0**: Additional customizable profiles

 Profiles are configured in `profiles.yaml` and can be customized.

 ### 4. Using the Application

-1. **Profile Selection & Recording**
-   - Hold **Ctrl+Shift** and press **1-5** to select and start recording with that profile
+1. **Opening the Recorder**
-   - Release **Ctrl+Shift** to stop recording
+   - Press and release **Ctrl+Shift** to open the recording window
+   - Recording starts automatically when window opens
    - The system tray icon shows the current active profile number

 2. **During Recording**
-   - A sleek overlay appears in the top-right corner
+   - A focused recording window appears and takes focus
    - Watch the real-time waveform visualization
-   - See the active profile highlighted in the overlay
+   - Press **1-9, 0** to switch profiles instantly
+   - Press **Enter** to transcribe and insert
-   - Click "×" to cancel recording
+   - Press **ESC** or click "Cancel" to cancel recording

 3. **Processing & Results**
    - Text is automatically transcribed using Whisper API